Genius grocery shopping hacks to save money at the grocery store!

 None of us want to feed our kids foods with pesticide residue.

-With all the labels of GMO, organic, all-natural; you can get a little lost and end up spending way more than you should.
+With all the labels of GMO, organic, and all-natural; you can get a little lost and end up spending way more than you should.

 There are certain foods you SHOULD always buy organic because they retain an insane amount of pesticides that aren’t good for any of us.

 The frustrating thing is that organic foods seem to cost way more.

 The Dirty Dozen is a list of 12 produce items that should ALWAYS be organic.

 The Dirty Dozen includes: